 Quick verdict

-Choose Consensus if you need researchers, students, science writers, evidence-based professionals.
-Choose Google Gemini if you prioritize google workspace users, research, multimodal tasks.
+Choose Consensus if your daily work is mostly Researchers, students, science writers, evidence-based professionals.
+Choose Google Gemini if your daily work is mostly multimodal tasks tied into Google Workspace and free 1M-token context.
 Consensus scores higher in user reviews (4.4 vs 4.3).
 Both offer free tiers — try each before committing.

 Consensus